-On May 6, One Story, at its annual Debutante Ball honored Jim Shepard with its mentor of the year award.
+Back in 2016, One Story honored Jim Shepard with a mentor of the year award at their annual fundraiser, the One Story Literary Debutante Ball.
 Accepting the award, Jim gave an inspiring speech about what teaching means to him, and why he puts so much of his time and energy into mentoring and help others to become better writers.
 The text of that speech is below.

 Thank you Josh, and thank you Hannah and Maribeth, and all of the One Story staffers, for the work you’ve poured into this celebration, a celebration that it helps me, when I’m feeling particularly unworthy, to remember is both a fundraiser and an acknowledgement of the indispensability of One Story in particular, and small literary magazines in general, to what remains of American intellectual culture.

 Because if I don’t think of it that way, I end up being very moved, and a little appalled, that so many of you came so far to be a part of this.
 I trust and hope that running into lots of old friends, and a shitload of free liquor, has helped to make it all worthwhile.
 If it hasn’t, then once I’m finished talking, there’s still time to chat up some celebrities like Josh Ferris or Dani Shapiro or Karen Russell.